ryukirisame/learningRedis/learning.md

 1) "myqueue"      # which list the element came from
 2) "send-email"   # the element itself
 ```
-The response is always a two-element array: the list name and the value.
+Note: The response is always an array containing both the list name and the value.
 This matters because BLPOP can watch multiple lists at once.

-#### Watching multiple lists
+#### Advanced Behavior: Watching multiple lists

 This is where blocking operations get really useful.
-A single consumer can watch several queues at once and respond to whichever has data first:
+A single consumer can watch several queues at once and respond to whichever has data first.
+This allows us to build a **priority queue** system completely out of the box.

 ```bash
 BLPOP high-priority normal-priority low-priority 0
 ```
-Redis checks the lists left to right.
-If high-priority has data, it returns from there first — even if normal-priority also has data.
-This gives you priority queue behavior for free.
+**How Redis evaluates this:**
+- Redis scans the keys from left to right (`high` -> `normal` -> `low`).
+- If `high-priority` has elements, it pops from it immediately.
+- If `high-priority` is empty but `normal-priority` has data, it pops from `normal`.
+- If all lists are empty, the client blocks on all of them.
+The moment any of them receives data, the client wakes up and the first item is returned along with the name of the list it originated from.

 #### Timeout Behaviour
 - ```BLPOP myqueue 10``` If nothing arrives within 10 secs, redis returns `nil`.
 - With `timeout = 0`, it waits indefinitely: `BLPOP myqueue 0` -> waits forever until something arrives.

+### Use-Cases of lists
+We can use lists whereever we need to maintain a queue or a stack.
+The following are some of the use cases:
+- Producer-Consumer pattern
+- Background jobs
+- Notification systems
--
+- Task Scheduling etc...